Azaya89/hack-the-feed/docs/report.md

 This transformation led to a reduction in the dataset, condensing it from 148 columns to 98 columns.
 The rationale behind these column drops is elucidated in the data preprocessing sub-section, accessible [above](#data-pre-processing).

-In the context of the Facebook dataset analysis, we posed and addressed the following inquiries:
+In the context of the Facebook dataset analysis, we posed and addressed the following questions:

 - Which type of content garners the highest number of impressions?
 - What is the trend in impressions over the years?